 It’s pretty easy to guess what air dehumidifiers do just by the name alone.
 A dehumidifier’s main function is to get rid of excessive moisture from the atmosphere and significantly bring down humidity levels in a room.

 Some of the reasons you could buy dehumidifier include mitigating health and comfort issues as well as dealing with the ill effects of excessive moisture such as mold and a musty environment.

 Excessive moisture in itself is bad for your health, but once you ignore the problem, your home could turn into a massive breeding ground for moths, roaches, fleas, dust mites and the devastating woodlice.

 It is important to note that a dehumidifier has no way of cleaning or filtering your air as it circulates inside the unit.
 However, while it doesn’t deal with allergens and dust mites, it creates an environment where all these contaminants cannot thrive.
 Don’t forget that the proper maintenance is very important.

 Research has shown that most sources of allergies and asthma triggers wither away and die when humidity levels drop to below 50 percent.

 Now that you know an air purifier removes contaminants from the air and a dehumidifier drastically cuts down the atmospheric water levels, choosing the best fit for your home or office should be pretty straightforward.

-If excessive moisture is what’s bugging you, go with a dehumidifier to reduce the dampness, hence the mold and ill effects of high humidity levels.
+If excessive moisture is what’s bugging you, go with a dehumidifier to reduce the dampness, hence the mould and ill effects of high humidity levels.

-However, if your air is relatively dry and ridden with dust, pollen, mold and nasty odors, an air purifier is exactly what you need.
+However, if your air is relatively dry and ridden with dust, pollen, mould and nasty odors, an air purifier is exactly what you need.